The IRA Financial Difference

-One of the main attractions to a Self-Directed Roth Solo 401(k) is the fact that qualified distributions of Roth earnings are tax-free.
-With the Roth Solo 401(k) Plan (also called the Solo Roth 401(k) Plan) you never have to pay tax on distributions received.
+With a Self-Directed Roth Solo 401(k), all qualified distributions of Roth earnings are tax-free.
+Also known as the Solo Roth 401(k) Plan, you never pay tax on distributions.

 Unlimited Investment Opportunities

-With a Roth 401(k) Plan or Roth 401(k) plan sub-account, you can invest your after-tax Roth 401(k) Plan funds in real estate, precious metals. tax liens, private business investments, etc.
+With a Roth 401(k) Plan or Roth 401(k) plan sub-account, you can invest your after-tax Roth 401(k) Plan funds in real estate, precious metals, tax liens, private business investments and much more.

-While an IRA offers no participant loan feature, the Roth Solo 401k allows participants to borrow up to $50,000 or 50% of their account value (whichever is less).
-You can use this loan for any purpose at a low interest rate (the lowest interest rate is Prime which is 5.50% as of 1/1/19).
+IRAs offer no participant loan feature, but the Roth Solo 401k allows participants to borrow up to $50,000 or 50% of their account value (whichever is less).
+You can use this loan for any purpose at a low interest rate.

 Offset the Cost of Your Plan with a Tax Deduction

-By paying for your Solo 401(k) with business funds, you become eligible to claim a deduction for the cost of the plan, including annual maintenance fees.
-The deduction for the cost associated with the Solo 401(k) Plan and ongoing maintenance will help reduce your business’s income tax liability.
+Pay for your Solo 401(k) with business funds and become eligible to claim a deduction for the cost of the plan.
+The deduction for the cost associated with the Solo 401(k) Plan will help reduce your business’ income tax liability.
 In turn, this offsets the cost of adopting a self-directed Solo 401(k) Plan.